-When I first joined Terrene I was given the responsibility of internal organization and a key aspect of that was setting the companies Key Performance Indicators (KPI's), particularly for the business.
-Setting the KPI's was something I struggled with for a long time and am still trying to actively improve.
-One problem I found was so many of the KPI's I read about were designed for companies who were either already into sales or had a very different focus (e.g. monthly active users for an app).
+When I first joined Terrene, I was given the responsibility of internal organization.
+A key aspect of that was setting the company's Key Performance Indicators (KPIs), particularly for the business.
+Setting the KPIs was something I struggled with for a long time and I am still trying to actively improve.
+One problem I found was that so many of the KPIs I read about were designed for companies who were either already into sales or had a very different focus (e.g. monthly active users for an app).
 I will share with you some of the lessons I learned and what we are trying to do now.

 Lesson 1: Don't get caught up in the numbers